saidali-ibn-zafar/TypeScript-Fundamentalss-v3/mds/99-definitions.md

 - - - - -

 ## What is Type Guards?
-- Type guards are a feature in TypeScript that allow developers to check and narrow down the type of a variable dynamically at runtime.
-They are useful when working with union types, where a variable can have multiple potential types.
-Type guards help TypeScript make more precise type inferences, reducing the chance of runtime errors and enabling developers to write safer code.
+- Type guards are a set of techniques in TypeScript used to perform runtime checks and make more precise type inferences for variables that have union types.
+A union type allows a variable to hold values of multiple types.

 ```ts
 // Union type representing either a string or a number